saltstack/relenv/docs/source/contributing.rst

 Contributing
 ############

-Mayflower is open source, and welcomes contributions from the community.
+Relenv is open source, and welcomes contributions from the community.

 Getting the Code
 ================